 In conclusion the different translation engines had different results to one another and none were completely accurate.
 Each translation has its peculiarities, certainly, and this comparison isn’t intended to show that one machine translation service is better.
 What this demonstrates is that if you need something translated and you want it to be accurate and professional, you would be much wiser using a specialist translation agency.

-At Today Translations, our linguists know there’s more to professional translation services than mere words.
+At Today Translations, our digital marketing consultancy linguists know there’s more to professional translation services than mere words.
 We are a specialist translation company, capable of providing anything from English to Arabic translation, to Russian to English, to French, to any language translation you could want – and much more!